 According to Arizona Revised Statutes §28-1381, there are three conditions under which a police officer may arrest someone in “actual physical control” of a motor vehicle for DUI, only two of which have to do with alcohol consumption.
 A.R.S. §28-1381(A)(3) defines the third condition as someone having any amount of any substance named in A.R.S. §13-3401 in their body at the time they were pulled over.

 Any medication or illicit drug that could impair someone’s cognition, memory, motor skills, or judgment could result in a DUI charge.
-The most common rationale for a drug DUI arrest that Chandler local attorneys see is impairment from marijuana, but any trace of cocaine, amphetamines, psychedelic drugs, or opioids could also lead to a criminal charge.
+The most common rationale for a drug DUI arrest that Gilbert local attorneys see is impairment from marijuana, but any trace of cocaine, amphetamines, psychedelic drugs, or opioids could also lead to a criminal charge.

 It should be noted that there is no standard in Arizona defining “intoxication” for drugs like there is for alcohol, so a person could be arrested based on the presence of a controlled substance in their blood even if they were not actually intoxicated.
 However, if the substance found in their bloodstream is lawfully prescribed by a licensed physician and taken as prescribed it could be a defense against a DUI charge.

 Just like drunk driving offenses, driving under the influence of drugs is classified as a class 1 misdemeanor.
 A first offense is punishable by a minimum of 24 hours up to a maximum of 10 days in jail, along with a maximum fine of $1,250 and at least a 90-day license suspension.
 A convicted individual may also be required to install an ignition interlock device in their vehicle at their own expense.